bartongroup/slivka/README.rst

 :``val``:
   Value used if corresponding field in the form is not found or evaluates to ``None``.
-Useful when you need to specify constants like output file flag.
+Useful when you need to specify constants such as output file flag.

 Example: